kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 <br>

-There is a **uSDX_TX** folder with code to test RF modulation using **phase and amplitude**, the same method used at the **uSDX project**.
+There is a **uSDX_TX** folder with code to test RF modulation using **phase and amplitude**, the same method used at the **uSDX project** (https://github.com/threeme3/usdx).
 If the test works on Pico, it will be included as an option to the main project.
 <br>
 <br>